 Education 299 is offered on a Satisfactory/Unsatisfactory basis only.
 Doctoral students preparing for oral exams should enroll in Education 299.
 After advancement to candidacy, students should enroll in Education 299 for the purpose of conducting research, collecting data, or working with a faculty advisor on a dissertation.
-EDUC 299 does not count toward completion of an MA degree.
+Students may also enroll in Research Groups after advancement to candidacy.
+EDUC 299 units do not count towards completion of an MA degree.